ttencate/papageno/data/README.md

 This stage of the pipeline select which species will be included in the app.
 We can't include all species because the app would be several gigabytes, so we have to be a bit selective.
-Somewhat arbitrarily, I decided to include 1200 species.
+Moreover, due to [limitations of Flutter on Android](https://github.com/ttencate/papageno/issues/39), we can't have an app over 150 MB.
+Some experimentation led to the number of 800 species.

 To be included, a species must meet the following criteria: